dietmarkuehl/P3552-task/lazy.md

     least for the coroutine frame.
 To support the use in environments where memory allocations using `new`/`delete` aren't supported the coroutine task should support allocations using allocators.
+6. Receivers have associated environments which can support an open set of queries.
+Normally, queries on an environment can be forwarded to the environment of a `connect()`ed receiver.
-6. Receivers have associated environments with attributes which are generally forwarded.
-It should be possible to provide a user-customisable environment from the receiver used by `co_await` expressions.
-On aspect of this is to forward stop requests to `co_await`ed child operations.
+    Since the coroutine types are determined before the coroutines receiver is known and the queries themselves don't specify a result type that isn't possible when a coroutine provides a receiver to a sender in a `co_await` expression.
+It should still be possible to provide a user-customisable environment from the receiver used by `co_await` expressions.
+One aspect of this environment is to forward stop requests to `co_await`ed child operations.
 7. The coroutine should be able to indicate that it was cancelled, i.e., to get `set_stopped()` called on the task's receiver.
     `std::execution::with_awaitable_senders` already provided this